Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress19/04/2024

-Gen Z earns more and finds jobs more effectively than previous generations, changing the way young people approach the labor market.
+Gen Z earns more money and finds jobs more effectively than previous generations, changing the way young people approach the labor market.

 In the US, the number of Gen Z working full-time is about to surpass the baby boomer generation, those born between 1946 and 1964.
-Gen Z in the US is also increasing in influence, with more than 6,000 CEOs and 1,000 politicians belonging to this generation.
+Gen Z in the US is also increasing its influence, with more than 6,000 CEOs and 1,000 politicians belonging to this generation.

-As the role of Gen Z becomes increasingly important, experts say governments, companies, and investors need to understand this shift.
+As the role of Gen Z becomes increasingly important, experts say governments , companies, and investors need to understand this shift.

 American students walk on the campus of Harvard University, USA.
 Photo: Reuters